 - Add length to tiny teeth or a tooth that is shorter than the rest

 In addition, tooth bonding can serve non-aesthetic purposes such as:

 - Protecting the roots of your teeth that are exposed due to receding gums

 While bonding is certainly not the only way to fill a cavity, many patients consider it to be a more aesthetically pleasing option.
 If you have tooth decay, consult with Dr. Carpenter to determine whether dental bonding is a viable solution for your specific tooth.

 Dr. Carpenter takes resin, a durable plastic material in putty form, and sculpts it over the affected areas of your tooth or teeth.
 He then uses a light to harden the resin so that it remains in place on the tooth for years to come.

 Once it is firmly bonded, Dr. Carpenter will polish and buff it to make sure it is smooth and looks perfectly natural among the rest of your teeth.
 The tone of the resin should also match your existing teeth; Dr. Carpenter will get your approval on the shade ahead of the procedure.

 The entire process is painless and therefore does not require a numbing agent.
 Usually, Dr. Carpenter can complete the treatment in under an hour for each tooth.

-After Dental Bonding
+Dental Bonding Care and Results

 The trade-off for having this less invasive and less expensive cosmetic procedure is that it will not last forever.
 Most patients will see the resin remain on their tooth for five to ten years, provided they take proper care of it.